acuarica/evm/README.md

   --patch       Patches the Contract public functions and events with signatures
-                 from https://openchain.xyz, use `--no-patch` to skip patching [boolean] [default: true] --help        Show help                                              [boolean] --with-stack  Include the current stack next to each decoded opcode --with-trace  Include the trace of staments at the end of each basic block
+                 from https://openchain.xyz, use `--no-patch` to skip patching [boolean] [default: true] --cache       Enables cache of contracts and ABIs fetched from remote networks and https://openchain.xyz respectively, use `--no-cache` to ski p catching                             [boolean] [default: true] --help        Show help                                              [boolean] --with-stack  Include the current stack next to each decoded opcode --with-trace  Include the trace of staments at the end of each basic block